paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 If the key already exists in the dictionary `PyDict_Pop()`_ returns 1.
 The reference counts are changed as follows:

-- key: unchanged.
+- key: decremented by one
-- value: incremented by one
+- value: unchanged.

 ``*result`` is equal to the stored value.